brunomariz/next-email/README.md

 This project contains a React component along with its corresponding Next.js Route Handler for making an API call to the email service.

 The service used in this project is Email.js.
 For this to work, you must enable "Allow EmailJS API for non-browser applications." and "Use Private Key (recommended)" on Account > Security > API Settings.
+The private key will appear in Account > General > API Keys.

 These should be placed in a .env.local file, along with the email service id and the email template id, as demonstrated in the [.env.local.demo](/.env.local.demo) file.